princomp/princomp.github.io/source/lectures/misc/exceptions.md

 - Understanding the scope of statements in `try-catch-finally` statements can be tricky.
 - The general rules are:
 	- Variables declared in `try`, `catch` or `finally` blocks will not be accessible outside of them,
-	- Variables whose value are set in the `try` block will keep the value they had when the `try` block threw an exception.
+	- Variables whose values are set in the `try` block will keep the values they had on the specific line where the `try` block threw an exception.
 - For example, in the following code,

 	```